JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Allows user login using Windows domain name and password.The credential check is performed on the TeamCity server side, so the server should be aware of the domain(s) users use to log in.The supported syntax for the username is `DOMAIN\user.name` as well as `<username>@<domain>`.

-In addition to logging in using the login form, you can enable [NTLM HTTP Authentication](ntlm-http-authentication.md) single sign\-on.
+In addition to logging in using the login form, you can enable [NTLM HTTP Authentication](ntlm-http-authentication.md) single sign-on.
 If you select the "Microsoft Windows Domain" preset, in addition to the login via a Windows domain, the [Basic HTTP](#Basic+HTTP+Authentication) and [NTLM](ntlm-http-authentication.md) authentication modules are enabled by default.

 #### Specifying Default Domain